Textualize/textual/docs/how-to/package-with-hatch.md

 hatch env create
 ```

-Then run the following command to active the virtual environment:
+Then run the following command to activate the virtual environment:

 ```bash
 hatch shell